 |Illumina HiSeq 2500

 |10x Genomics linked-read

 Raw data can be accessed from SRA.

 New in 2019: bisulfate sequencing data is available at SRA

 New in 2019: Nanopore sequencing data is available at SRA

 New in 2019: 10X Genomics linked-read whole-genome sequencing data is available at SRA

 non-GRCh38 non-YH2.0 sequences in HX1

-CNV and SV calls on BioNano, SMRT long read, Illumina short read, and microarray data
+CNV and SV calls on BioNano, SMRT long read, Illumina short read, and microarray data from the 2016 paper.

 Whole genome alignment (hg38 full analysis + decoy vs hx1f4full_3rdfixedv2) by MUMmer3